 If you run a successful online business, you know how important it is to anticipate future developments in your niche.
 When it comes to e-commerce, 2018 is shaping up to be a volatile year from a legal point of view.
-Here are the four primary changes you need to be aware of moving forward.
+Here are the four 2018 Internet law developments you need to be aware of moving forward.

 20 Percent Pass-Through Tax Deduction